mitaiethics/mitaiethics.github.io/people.md

 <p>
 <img src="/irene.jpg" alt="..." class="float-left mr-2" width="120px" style="float: left; margin-right: 10px;">
 <a href="http://irenechen.net">Irene Chen</a> is a PhD student at MIT in the <a href="http://clinicalml.org">Clinical Machine Learning Group</a>.
 Her research focuses on advancing machine learning in health care and fairness.
-Before MIT, she received her AB/SM from Harvard and worked at Dropbox for two years.
+Before MIT, she received her AB/SM from Harvard and worked at Dropbox for two years as a Data Scientist, Machine Learning Engineer, and Chief of Staff.
 In her free time, she enjoys long distance running and eating broccoli.
 </p>

 <br>